There are a substantial number of well-established MNC companies in Malaysia that have maintained a presence in the country for many years.

 4. Tax Advantages:

 Developing countries often offer favourable tax schemes and incentives to attract foreign investors.
-Establishing a company in countries like Malaysia can lead to tax benefits for MNCs, fostering economic growth and foreign investment in the region.
+Establishing a company in countries like Malaysia can lead to tax benefits for MNCs, which fosters economic growth and foreign investments in the region.

 5. Access to a Wider Consumer Base:

-Operating internationally grants MNCs access to larger and more diverse consumer markets.
+Operating internationally grants MNCs access to a much larger and more diverse consumer market.
 Instead of limiting sales to a single domestic market, companies can tap into a global audience, increasing their sales potential.

 Disadvantages: